How Do I Know if I Have a Thyroid Problem?

 The pioneer of bioidentical hormone use, the late John Lee, MD, used bioidentical natural progesterone to correct low thyroid as he had noticed a number of his menopausal women patients had thyroid deficiency.

-He found in his own practice that when their hormones were rebalanced it was often found that it was common to see their need for medication reduced, but this should always be monitored by your doctor.
+Progesterone supports thyroid function and he found in his own practice that when their hormones were rebalanced it was often found that it was common to see their need for medication reduced, but this should always be monitored by your doctor.

 Topics